 2. I don’t like that I lack patience, Yes, I shout at my kids.
 My neighbour referred to me as ‘Angry Poppins’ the other day.
 The positive I’m taking from this is because I recognise this I am working on it.
 I’m trying to be calmer and more positive in all my interactions.

-3. I hate the fact that I am not as driven as I could be, I tend to procrastinate over things and rush through them in a kind of ‘let’s just do this to a passable standard’ way: The positive that I’m taking here is that once again I’m working on this and doing everything I can to resolve the issue (for example about 3 months ago it would have taken me a lot longer to get round to this tag, in fact I may not have gotten round to it at all).
+3. I hate the fact that I am not as driven as I could be, I tend to procrastinate over things and rush through them in a kind of ‘let’s just do this to a passable standard’ way: The positive that I’m taking here is that once again I’m working on this and doing everything I can to resolve the issue (for example about 3 months ago it would have taken me a lot longer to get round to this tag, in fact, I may not have gotten round to it at all).

 4. I hate that I don’t really take as much pride in my personal appearance as I should.
 I’ll go out the door in whatever is clean.
 Ok, hands up, sometimes it isn’t overly clean either.
 Matching clothes?
 Who cares.
 This was reinforced today when I created a post for a Dad Blogger competition with a leading clothes company.
 Its put the gun to my head to look after myself as well as fulfilling my role as a stay at home dad.
-After ll I have to be a good role model for my kids
+After all I have to be a good role model for my kids

 I would like to tag Nige of DIYDaddy fame as my inspirational blogger.
 Nige invited me to be in his ‘Brilliant Dad feature’ and has been really supportive and helpful in every interaction I’ve had with him.
 He writes openly and honestly about some pretty tricky situations and I get the impression he just pours his opinion out onto the page, no contrived ‘what will get me hits’ kinda crap.
 I love reading his posts and am genuinely interested in his slant on things (besides DIY lol).
-He’s just been nominated for the top blogger award at Blogosphere awards (the only Dad Blogger on the shortlist) Give him a vote if you’ve a few seconds to spare.
+He’s just been nominated for the top blogger award at Blogosphere awards (the only Dad Blogger on the shortlist) Give him a vote if you have a few seconds to spare.
 (Click on the link below)

 I regularly see others online getting the exact same help and attention from Nige that he showed me at the start (and still does to this day).
 He’s a big blogger that’s there for the little guys, that’s why he’s my inspirational blogger